ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 To achieve RAM and flash partitioning, you must add start and size values to a target configuration in `targets.json` as in the example above.

-Note that for isolation levels higher than 1, on top of the partitioning between secure and nonsecure parts, secure flash and RAM must have an inner level of partitioning, creating sections per secure partition.
+<span class="notes">**Note:** For isolation levels higher than 1, on top of the partitioning between secure and nonsecure parts, secure flash and RAM must have an inner level of partitioning, creating sections per secure partition.</span>

 ### Linker scripts